 Erika loves traveling and has been fortunate to do so professionally.
 In September 2012, she spent two weeks traveling Europe as part of the RTDNF/RIAS German/American Journalist Exchange Program.
 She was one of a dozen journalists selected for this fellowship from across the country to spend time in Germany, Belgium & the Czech Republic.
 To this day, she uses lessons learned overseas to bring a global perspective to local news coverage.

-While not working, Erika enjoys spending time with her husband Dan and their son Axl.
+While not working, Erika enjoys spending time with her husband Dan and their sons Axl and Knox.
 They love getting outdoors and exploring the world around them.

 “It’s amazing how much life changes when you become a parent and see things through the eyes of a two-year-old,” said Erika.
 “I believe being a mother makes me a better journalist.
 I also volunteer in the community and spend time working with a number of important local organizations.”